 If you recognize these signs in yourself or in others, you or someone you know may have a meth addiction.

 “Meth mouth,” severe itching and scratch marks, and psychosis are generally the most common signs of meth abuse.
 Methamphetamine withdrawal generally lasts one to two weeks and is mostly psychological.
 Symptoms can be felt as early as several hours following the last dose and can be quite severe.

 - Severe depression

 - Intense drugs cravings

 Guests who undergo medical detox at Royal Life Centers at the Haven, our facility in Lacey, or RLC at Puget Sound, our center in Sumner, have the option to step down to our outpatient program.
 (Guests who need continued intensive care after detox or who would do well with additional time in a very structured environment may begin our residential inpatient program at RLC at Puget Sound).

-Our nine-week outpatient program consists of three weeks of PHP and six weeks of IOP and provides guests with the resources needed to build healthy, sober lives.
+Our 9-week program consists of three weeks of PHP and six weeks of IOP and provides guests with the resources needed to build healthy, sober lives.
 Aftercare programming at Sound includes psychiatry with medication management and a variety of holistic therapies (individual, activity, equine, adventure, and topic- and skill-focused groups), and our staff of case managers, therapists, and in-house sober home staff is available to support guests on their recovery journey.
-Guests also receive job readiness training and job-finding help during the second phase of IOP.
+Guests also receive job readiness training and job-finding help during the final phase of IOP.

 Our guests are our priority, and we do what we can to introduce lasting change and help them re-discover themselves and their independence, as well as create impactful, meaningful relationships.
 At all levels of aftercare, our addiction specialists are available and willing to answer questions and provide guidance Because We Care at Royal Life Centers at Sound.